kenSpicer/ken-s-notebook/README.md

 Today is Thursday, March 26, 2026.
 Spent day with Al Miller cleaning up stump from plum tree and working in garden.
 Planted peas,beets,lettuce and radish.
 No lessons completed.
 Today is Saturday March 28, 2026.
 Day of birthday celebrations, mine and April's.
 No lessons completed.
 Today is Sunday, March 29, 2026.
 Children here today.
 Lord's day.
 Bible study.
 No boot.dev lessons completed.
+Today is Monday, March 30, 2026.
+Spent time on my first personal project and also replaced broken toilet seat.
+No lessons completed.